 - Govardhan Puja Or Padva – Govardhan Puja and Padva is the fourth day.
 It marks the day when Lord Krishna overthrew Indra by raising the great Mountain of Govardhan.
 People construct a tiny mound, generally cow dung, which symbolizes and worships Govardhan.

 - Bhai Dooj – Bhai Dooj is the fifth and last day.
 Sisters invite their brothers this day to a delicious supper and celebrate the “tilak” rite.
-Sisters pray for the long glad life of their brother while their brothers offer their sisters presents.
-Diwali people show fireworks, however, it should be remembered that noise and air pollution might be created that could affect the environment.
+Sisters petition God for the long happy existence of their sibling while their siblings offer their sisters presents.
+Diwali individuals show firecrackers, notwithstanding, it ought to be recollected that commotion and air contamination may be established that could influence the climate.

 Why Do Diwali Falls On Different Dates?

-On the 15th day of the Hindu month of Kartika Diwali is built on the new moon.
-Diwali changes around the year as the western calendar is based on the sun.
-But between mid-October and mid-November it always falls.
+On the fifteenth day of the Hindu month of Kartika Diwali is based on the new moon.
+Diwali switches up the year as the western schedule depends on the sun.

 The Lunar Calendar is based on most of the Hindu Festivals.
 In other words, they’re moving on the Moon.
 One of them is Diwali.
 But the Solar Calendar for additional festivities.
 In other words, it’s based on Sun’s movement.
 Then they almost fall every year on the same day except in the spring.
 Nakshatra and Thithi.